1coderookie/KobraGoNeoInsights/docs/hardware/printhead.md

 ![E3D nozzle](../assets/images/head_nozzle-e3d_web.jpg)

-So if you're looking for replacement nozzles, make sure to get yourself the correct type!
+So if you're looking for replacement nozzles, make sure to get yourself the correct type: it's a E3D **V6** type of nozzle!
 I highly recommend to only use high quality nozzles, like the [**original E3D V6 nozzles**](https://e3d-online.com/products/v6-nozzles) (see the infobox below as well)!

+!!! warning "MK8 Nozzles DON'T Fit!"

+    Because some people in various forums and in Youtube videos obviously claim that it's a MK8 nozzle which is being used, I wanna point this out once again: **MK8 is NOT the correct type of nozzle!**
+    Even though MK8 nozzles have a M6 thread and therefore fit in the heater block, the thread is too short!
+The end of the nozzle won't touch the heatbreak as it's supposed to - and this will create severe problems.
+    So just get yourself the correct type of nozzle, which is an E3D **V6** type!

 !!! warning "Nozzles: Handle With Care!"